gegian22/latin102portfolio21/quiz1.md

 if the form is singular, convert to plural; if the form is plural, convert to singular

 petivisset: pluperfect, active, subjunctive, third, and singular.
-Petiviseent ❌
+Plural: petivissent

 necauit: Perfect, active, indicative, third, and singular.
-Necaverunt
+Plural: Necauerunt

-necari: Present, passive, *infinitive*
+necari: Present, passive, infinitive

-rogaretur:Imperfect, passive, subjunctive, third, and singular.
-Rogarentur
+rogaretur:present, passive, subjunctive, third, and singular.
+Plural: rogarentur

-coepit: present, active, indicative, third, and singular. coepiunt  👍 Good.
-Could also be *perfect* tense.
-What would the plural be?
+coepit: present or perfect, active, indicative, third, and singular.
+Plural: Coeperunt  👍 Good.

-interfecisset: Pluperfect, passive, subjunctive, third, singular.
-Interfecissent
+interfecisset: Pluperfect, active, subjunctive, third, singular.
+Plural: interfecissent

-misit: perfect, active, indative, third, singular. misserunt  ❌
+misit: present, active, subjunctive, third, singular.
+Plural: misērunt

 Part 3: Latin composition
 Translate (only) the italicized verb forms into Latin.
 E.g., if you were given “Hercules saw Deianira,” you could translate saw with vidit.

 Centaurs are being killed by Hercules.
-(Use the present tense): Necant ❌
+(Use the present tense): interficiuntur

 Centaurs were being killed by Hercules.
-(Use the perfect tense):  Necaverunt  ❌
+(Use the perfect tense):  interfecti sunt

 Centaurs were killed by Hercules.
-(Use the perfect tense): Necati sunt.
+(Use the perfect tense): interficiebantur

 When Hercules killed the Centaurs, he carried off Deianira.
-(Emphasize the circumstance, not the timing, of what Hercules did.) : Necabatur ❌
+(Emphasize the circumstance, not the timing, of what Hercules did.) : interfecisset

-At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her.: Visus Est.  ❌
+At the moment when Deianira saw Hercules’ garment burst into flames, she realized the Centaur had lied to her.: vidit

-Hercules led Deianira in marriage (i.e., he married her).:  Ducebatur. ❌
+Hercules led Deianira in marriage (i.e., he married her).: duxit

-Hercules repeatedly asked Eurytus for permission to marry Iole.: voluit. ❌
+Hercules repeatedly asked Eurytus for permission to marry Iole.: rogabat